gemforce-team/gemforce/README.md

 * mgquery-amps  : gets amped managem specces and their amps from tables - fixed spec number version
 * mgquery-setup : basically `alone (combines) + amps`,
 offers more info on the whole spec-combine than the two used separately
-* mgomniaquery  : gets amped managem specces, their amps and combines for both from tables
+* mgquery-omnia : gets amped managem specces, their amps and combines for both from tables

 Not included in auto setup package: